itpenciles/penciles/README.md

 ### Error: `Configuration Error`, `The given origin is not allowed...`, or a 403 error from `accounts.google.com`

-This error means there is **100% a configuration mismatch** between the URL in your browser, your `.env` file, and your settings in your Google Cloud Console.
+This error means there is **100% a configuration mismatch** between the URL in your browser, your environment variables, and your settings in your Google Cloud Console.
 The application code is working correctly, but Google is denying the login request.
 Follow this checklist **exactly** to fix it.

-#### ✅ Step 1: Check Your Browser URL & `.env` File
+#### ✅ Step 1: Check Your Browser URL & Environment Variables

 1.  **Look at your browser's address bar.** It will most likely say `http://localhost:5173`.
 Note the exact origin (the `http://...:port` part).
 2.  **Go to the login page.** It will now show a **"Configuration Notice"** box with the exact Client ID the app is currently using.
-3.  **Compare this Client ID** character-for-character with the Client ID shown in your Google Cloud Console.
+3.  **Compare this Client ID** character-for-character with the Client ID you have in your `.env` file (for local development) or in your Render Environment Variables (for production).
-4. If they don't match, copy the correct ID from Google Console, paste it into your `.env` file, and **immediately proceed to the next step.**
+4. If they don't match, copy the correct ID from Google Console, paste it into your `.env` file or Render settings, and **immediately proceed to the next step.**

 <br>

 > **❗️ MOST COMMON MISTAKE: You MUST restart the server!**
-> The server only reads the `.env` file when it first starts.
-After you save any changes to `.env`, you **must stop your development server** (press `Ctrl + C` in the terminal) and **restart it** with `npm run dev`.
-If you don't, the app will keep using the old, incorrect Client ID.
+> The server only reads environment variables when it first starts.
+After you save any changes to `.env` (local) or your Render settings (production), you **must stop your local server** (`Ctrl + C`) and **restart it** with `npm run dev` and `npm run start:server`.
+For Render, saving the variables will trigger a new deployment automatically.

 <br>